 Radio Flyer Red Rider Trike

-The Radio Flyer Red Rider Trike offers convenience, comfort, and fun!
-This sturdy trike features steel construction, comfort grip handlebars, and quiet ride wheels.
+The Radio Flyer Red Rider Trike is fun, comfortable and convenient!
+This trike is well built, made of steel and should last through many kids.
+It has smooth, easy turning wheels to make it simple to ride.
 No obnoxious squeaking here!
 The adjustable seat ensures your child will enjoy the trike for many years to come.
 Plus, it features a fun, covered storage bin, so your little one can bring their favorite treasures along for every ride.
-This is a great first tricycle for any family.
+This is a great first tricycle for toddlers.

 Radio Flyer Classic Red Dual Deck Tricycle

 The Radio Flyer Classic Red Dual Deck Tricycle is the classic version that you’ve known for years!
 It is also made of steel but instead of plastic wheels has traditional spokes and bike-like tires which are solid rubber.

 The handlebars won’t turn completely to one side or the other so that the wheel won’t turn sideways and cause a tip over.
 This bright red tricycle for toddlers is classically styled and includes chrome handlebars and fender.
 The adjustable seat grows with your child.
 Your child will also love the streamers and ringing bell.
 The double-deck rear step makes climbing on and off easy.

 I love the retro design and durability of this Radio Flyer tricycle.
 This undisputed classic is a perfect choice for any toddler’s first trike.